-- reflecting the locational benefits this land asset gains from direct waterfront access. - No Restriction of Title: Valuation is made on the assumption that having no legal title to the Tauranga harbour foreshore will not detrimentally influence the value of land assets. - Highest and Best Use of Land: Subject to relevant local authority's zoning regulations. ٠ • Tauranga and Mount Maunganui: The majority of land is zoned "Port Industry" under the Tauranga City Plan - and a small portion of land at both Sulphur Point and Mount Maunganui has "Industry" zoning.
-Auckland: The land is zoned "Heavy Industry Zone" under the Auckland Unitary Plan. - Rolleston: The land is zoned "Business 2A" under the Selwyn District Plan.
+- Waterfront Access Premium: A premium of approximately 25% has been applied to the main wharf land areas reflecting the locational benefits this land asset gains from direct waterfront access. - No Restriction of Title: Valuation is made on the assumption that having no legal title to the Tauranga harbour foreshore will not detrimentally influence the value of land assets. - Highest and Best Use of Land: Subject to relevant local authority's zoning regulations. - Tauranga and Mount Maunganui: The majority of land is zoned "Port Industry" under the Tauranga City Plan and a small portion of land at both Sulphur Point and Mount Maunganui has "Industry" zoning. - Auckland: The land is zoned "Heavy Industry Zone" under the Auckland Unitary Plan. - Rolleston: The land is zoned "Business 2A" under the Selwyn District Plan.